 The Professional Educator Standards Board (PESB) is committed to advancing initiatives that ensure equity in educator preparation, pathways, and workforce development.
 Diverse students and educators are a tremendous asset to our state and workforce, and our agency is committed to lifting up those assets as well as addressing inequities, disparities, and barriers within the overall educator preparation system caused by historical and institutionalized racism.

-This page highlights several initiatives currently underway, as well as standards we uphold and programs we operate that advance equity.
+This page highlights the initiatives currently underway, as well as standards we uphold and programs we operate that advance equity.

 PESB Cultural Competency Standards for Educators